miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 I bust on Noam Chomsky because I love him.
 I really do, and I agree with him on so many things.
-He can't help his sour grapes professional jealously disin' you language models, but one place where hi is right is that we do we do have a primordial language deep in our brain.
+He can't help his sour grapes professional jealously disin' you language models, but one place where The Naom King is right is that we do we do have a primordial language deep in our brain.
 It's this common linguistic babytalk structure that makes us name our companies Google and Kinko's and WaWa.

 Bah bah bah, BA BA Borino, as the boy in the bubble John Travolta would always say.
 Did you know John Travolta was going to be Potsie Webber on Happy Days?